I discovered something about myself during my first ever visit to a spa: I don’t relax very well.

 The spa day was a gift from me to my mother, a package for two that included an hour-long massage, spa lunch, and a pedicure.
 When I presented her with the gift certificate I was crossing my fingers, hoping my mother would take me along as her plus one.
 Luckily she did, and my sister tagged along as well.

 Throughout all the treatments I was captivated by the invigorating scents of the Aveda products Spa InterContinental uses.
-Rosemary and mint is my new favourite scent combo!
+Rosemary and mint are my new favourite scent combo!

 Read about my second spa experience at Ste.
 Anne’s spa here.